 3.10 We use Amazon Web Services (“AWS”) to host our website and products.
 All data and backups are located within the UK or Ireland.
 We may also use additional services provided by Amazon to provide related services, such as email or authentication services.

-3.10 We us a number of products provided by ClickDimensions LLC.
-We use ClickDimensions to:
+3.10 We us a number of products provided by HubSpot Inc. We use HubSpot to:

-- send all of our digital marketing communication.
-For this purpose, ClickDimensions will be holding a copy of your email address and process information in relation to your email activity (such as clicks, opens or unsubscribes).
+send all of our digital marketing communication.
+For this purpose, HubSpot will be holding a copy of your email address and process information in relation to your email activity (such as clicks, opens or unsubscribes).
 This information will also be synchronised to Microsoft Dynamics CRM.

-- send customer satisfaction, research or feedback surveys/questionnaires to our existing contacts.
-For this purpose, ClickDimensions will process and hold a copy of any survey responses you submit.
+send customer satisfaction, research or feedback surveys/questionnaires to our existing contacts.
+For this purpose, HubSpot will process and hold a copy of any survey responses you submit.

 capture data relevant to page visits that occur on our website.
 This data can include IP organisation information, such as the IP address and organization name, visit statistics such as the time and duration and page view statistics such as the operating system, URLs visited and browsers used.

 HubSpot Inc processes the data but the data is stored within Microsoft Dynamics CRM.